What is an environmental management system?

 ISO 14000 refers to the environmental management standards series.

-ISO 14001 environmental management system standard should be used in conjunction with ISO 14004:2016 Environmental managements systems – General guidelines on implementation.
+ISO 14001 environmental management system standard should be used in conjunction with ISO 14004 Environmental managements systems – General guidelines on principles, systems and support techniques.
 ISO 14004 provides guidelines for the elements of an environmental management system and its implementation.

 What is the Eco-Management and Audit Scheme?